asif536/SocialBlog/README.md

 # Social Blog
 This is Social Blog Website Made by Using Python Using django 1.9

-## Getting Started

-Just Click on clone or download button and download the repo and extract it.

 ### Dependencies

 Make you sure your computer have installed following Dependencies.